 - United Healthcare (non-HMO) - PBO

 - Patient Age Group

-Steven K. Grinspoon, MD is a clinician in the Neuroendocrine Clinical Center and a faculty member in the Neuroendocrine Unit at the Massachusetts General Hospital, and a Professor of Medicine at Harvard Medical School.
+Steven K. Grinspoon, MD is a clinician in the Neuroendocrine and Pituitary Tumor Clinical Center and a faculty member in the Neuroendocrine Unit at the Massachusetts General Hospital, and a Professor of Medicine at Harvard Medical School.
 He is a clinical researcher who studies hypothalamic control of body weight and fat distribution in obesity and lipodystrophy with a focus on the metabolic and cardiovascular consequences of visceral fat accumulation.
 Awards in recognition of his work have included selection to the American Society for Clinical Investigation, the Association of American Physicians and the 2014 Daniel Ahrens Award for Translational Science Research by the Association of Clinical and Translational Science.
-He is the author of more than 190 peer-reviewed publications and serves as the Co-Director of the Nutrition Obesity Research Center at Harvard and as the Director of the MGH Program in Nutritional Metabolism.
+He is the author of more than 200 peer-reviewed publications and serves as the Director of the Nutrition Obesity Research Center at Harvard and as the Director of the MGH Program in Nutritional Metabolism.

 - Research Summary

 - Dr. Grinspoon is a clinical researcher who studies the development of novel neuroendocrine strategies to reduce cardiovascular and metabolic risk associated with excess visceral fat, with a focus on the use of growth hormone releasing hormone (GHRH) to increase endogenous pulsatile GH, and selectively reduce visceral fat.
 His research interests include metabolic consequences of visceral fat accumulation in lipodystrophy and obesity.